The fact that the current coronavirus outbreak is among the worst in recent times is beyond debate.

 Switch to Usage-Based Plan

 Insurance companies like Root and Metromile offer usage-based plans that track your car usage via an app and give you an insurance rate depending on that.
 There also exist pay-per-mile plans that provide you with a base rate and then charge you according to your usage above the base usage.
-You can check with your insurance provider if you can avail such plans with them.
+You can check with your insurance provider if you can avail such plans with them, learn more about car insurance groups here.

 Refund From Insurance Providers

 The state of California is the only state so far that requires providers to refund money to individuals and businesses for the period of March–April unless the social distancing is extended.
+Go ahead and ask car insurance Ireland which one is the best for you and compare prices.
 Allstate is providing a shelter-in-place-payback which is refunding customers 15 percent of the premium for the period April–May.
 State Farm is offering a 25 percent credit, while Geico will be offering a 15 percent discount on customers’ next full policy term.
 Progressive and USAA are offering up to 20 percent credit on two months worth of premiums.
 So ensure you check with your provider on how you can lower your premium during this time.